 An asset management handbook and toolkit have been developed through a cooperative effort between Alberta Municipal Affairs and the Consulting Engineers of Alberta with the assistance of the Town of Elk Point and the Village of Boyle.

 The intent is to provide support documents to assist Alberta municipalities in managing their infrastructure assets.

 The infrastructure in our communities is the legacy of a multi-generational investment, made by local, provincial and federal governments.

 We recognize the value of the investments made in our community infrastructure, and the risks we face by not managing them for the long term.

 Attention is turning toward asset management as a process for making informed decisions to achieve the goal of delivering sustainable services, managing risks and getting value for money.

 Any municipality can begin practicing asset management with the information they already have.

-The tools in this toolkit have been designed to help kick-start municipalities who are in the early stages of their asset management journey, or to support others with continuous improvement of their asset management programs.
+The toolkit has been designed to help municipalities who are in the early stages of their asset management journey, or to support others with continuous improvement of their asset management programs.